Ernesto Cavour

-He was one of the most remembered singer in Bolivia.He wrote over 20 songs.

 Ernesto Cavour Aramayo (9 April 1940 – 7 August 2022) was a Bolivian singer, musician, inventor of musical instruments, and author of Bolivian music teaching books.
 He was a founding member of the group Los Jairas.

+In 1962, Cavour founded the Museo del charango in La Paz, which ultimately became the Museo de Instrumentos Musicales de Bolivia.
+The museum contains 2000 musical instruments, both Bolivian and international, including some of Cavour's creation.
+The Museum also includes the Teatro del Charango, a performance space where Cavour himself regularly performed.

 In 2013, he received the Order of the Condor of the Andes.
+He received Bolivia's National Culture Award in 2018.

 He died on 7 August 2022, at the age of 82.